AnitraRoy/SceneIt/README.md

 2. SceneIt queries TMDb for movies that match the selected genres.
 3. The app displays the results with movie posters, titles, ratings, and genres.
 4. Users can explore new titles instantly.

-This is my first personal project, so bear with me 😅